 - Go to "Billing"

-- Select the "Insurance Summary" section.
-You will see the insurance we currently have on file for you.
+- Select "Insurance Summary” to see the insurance we have on file for you.
 This section allows you to easily request a change, such as adding or removing coverage, directly in our system.

 How do I update my address information?